hoangsonww/FRED-Data-Analysis/README.md

 ### Remarks

-This analysis provides a foundational understanding of key banking and economic indicators using regression analysis.
+This analysis provides a foundational understanding of key U.S. banking and economic indicators using regression analysis.
 The insights gathered will guide further research and practical applications in financial analytics.
 Future improvements will focus on enhanced data quality, more robust models, and advanced forecasting techniques to offer deeper insights into the economic landscape.

 ---